mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/inheritance_encap_poly.md

 - Class Inheritance:

-Class Inheritance is when a class inherits behavior from another class.
+Class Inheritance is when a class inherits behavior or methods from another class.
 The class that is inheriting behavior is called the subclass and the class it inherits from is called the superclass.

 Super classes can be defined as basic classes with large reusability and smaller subclasses are defined for more fine-grained, detailed behaviors.